E-Angadi/AngadiWeb/README.md

 <b>Steps to add a product</b>

-- Check ON the Product Visibility switch to make that product visible in the website.
+- Check ON the Product Visibility switch to make that product visible (In Stock) in the website.
 - Check ON the Special Offer switch to make that product visible in top deals swiper in the home page.
 - Enter the product title, description, select the category, select the units and enter the value, price, discount percentage, add multiple taxes in percentage / amount form by clicking on add new tax button.
 - Add a product image of size 420 px X 420 px by clicking on add image button.
 After filling all the details about the product, hit the submit button.
 You will receive a notification about product creation in top right corner.